 Dynamic internet protocol address (DIPA)

-When computers and devices in a network are turned on for the first time, they are assigned an IP address by a Dynamic Host Configuration Protocol (DHCP) server.
-As opposed to a static IP address, which is permanent, a dynamic IP address is a temporary address that is assigned each time a computer or device accesses the Internet.
+When computers and devices in a network are turned on for the first time, they are assigned an internet protocol (IP) address by a Dynamic Host Configuration Protocol (DHCP) server.
+As opposed to a static IP address, which is permanent, a dynamic IP address is a temporary address that is assigned each time a computer or device accesses the internet.
 Internet service providers (ISPs) typically assign dynamic addresses to the Internet connections of their residential and small business customers, which are less expensive than static addresses.

 A universe or society in which oppressive control and the illusion of a perfect society are maintained through corporate, bureaucratic, technological, moral, or totalitarian governmental control.
 Often characterized by elements of human misery, such as squalor, oppression, disease and/or overcrowding.
 Dystopias, through an exaggerated worst-case scenario, can be and have been used to criticize a current trend, societal norm or political system.
-The opposite of a utopia.
-See Utopia.
+The opposite of utopia (definition 1).